-Join us for a fun weekend of flash fiction writing focused on creating new pieces of work to hone and polish once the hard work is done.
+Join us for a fun and intensive weekend of flash fiction writing focused on creating new pieces of work to hone and polish once the hard work is done.

 Each morning you’ll receive an email with writing prompts, readings and a discussion of the craft of flash, plus you’ll have an online forum to share what you write with your course mates for feedback.